WWII pilot’s remains return home after 7 decades

 The remains of a World War II pilot were finally buried with full military honors in his home state of Nebraska after 73 years in foreign soil.

+Flight Officer Richard Lane died in combat in 1944.
+His family believed his remains were buried in a cemetery in the southeast Nebraska town of Filley, and they visited his grave on Memorial Day for seven decades.
+But the remains buried under Lane's tombstone were recently discovered to be those of another man.

-His family had been visiting a cemetery in Filley, but the remains buried under Lane's tombstone there were actually another man's.
-The Army had sent the wrong soldier to Nebraska.
-Lane had actually been buried in a military cemetery in Belgium.
+The Army had mistakenly sent the wrong remains to Nebraska.
+Lane had been buried in a military cemetery in Belgium in a grave marked "Unknown."

-Lane's family didn't learn of the mistake until another family in Idaho discovered the two soldiers' bodies were switched.
+Lane's family didn't learn of the mistake until a family in Idaho discovered the two soldiers' remains were switched.

+"To be a small part of getting a soldier or airman's remains back where they belong — it gives me chills," said Patrick Biddy, a veteran and historian of the 2nd Cavalry Regiment who helped return Lane's remains home to Nebraska.

+The remains buried in Lane's grave are now being examined at a lab at Offutt Air Force Base near Omaha.
+Biddy is awaiting confirmation of the body's identity, but he believes the remains are of Pfc.
+Fred Ashley, a 2nd Cavalry reconnaissance scout from Idaho.

 The Lane family held another funeral Thursday in Beatrice, nearly 70 years after the first one.
 Lane's sister, his nephew and a large group of American Legion Riders welcomed his body to its final resting place.